genki-kusano/point_cloud_data/README.md

    (or open the terminal in the downloaded pcd folder.)
 3. Try sh compute_pd.sh --data --torus

-Then, a new data_tda folder is created.
+Then, a new data_tda folder is created. torus.zip is one example.

 This folder contains
 - point cloud data as N * d matrix where N is # of points and d is of \mathbb{R}^d